kranzky/insoluble/folly.md

 "Distinct, huh?" mumbled Jay, flushing cutely.

 With a serious tone, Mike added, "We haven't found Jenny yet, so we can't assume she's safe or that this witch isn't a threat."

-Exposition;25:JAY THOUGHT POSSIBILITY FOLLY TRUE

-Considering the possibility, Jay thought that maybe Lloyd's Folly was true after all.

-Exposition;11:CHRISTOPHER SHRUGGED AGREED

-Christopher shrugged and silently agreed with the sentiment.

-"Maybe we should survey the cat splashing?"
-Jay suggested.

-dialogue;26:PROGRESS MYSTERY RANDOM WALK

-exposition;17:JAY CHRISTOPHER MIKE ROB

-exposition;23:KITCHEN DUSTY SHELF BOTTLES

-exposition;20:CAT SPLASHING CLUE DISCOVERY

-dialogue;19:WITCH JENNY'S SAFETY

-exposition;24:TRUTH LLOYD'S FOLLY DETERMINED

-"Buy a lone wheel, who's decent in progress, it's like a mystery random walk," Jay mused, a slight smile on his lips.
-Christopher, Mike, and Rob exchanged glances in the dimly lit kitchen.
-They stood near the dusty shelf that held the cheap, well-traveled bottles, contemplating their next move.
-The suggestion to survey the cat splashing seemed to hold the potential for a new clue or discovery.
-"We need to ensure the witch doesn't endanger Jenny's safety," Christopher added, his voice resolute.
-With their determination to uncover the truth about Lloyd's Folly stronger than ever, the group prepared to continue their exploration.

 The group moved ceaselessly through the cluttered kitchen, now noticing several small desks strewn about amongst the various appliances and furniture.